 Family Glitch

-The law considers the cost for insurance that would cover the employee only — not the employee’s family.
+The law initially considered the cost for insurance that would cover the employee only — not the employee’s family.

-Your spouse and children can purchase insurance thorough the Marketplace.
+Your spouse and children could purchase insurance thorough the Marketplace.

-But because you have affordable insurance through your employer your spouse and children will not be able to receive a premium tax credit or other savings.
+But because you had affordable insurance through your employer your spouse and children would not be able to receive a premium tax credit or other savings.

-This oddity in the law has be dubbed the “family glitch.”
+This oddity in the law was called the “family glitch.”

-It is estimated that the "family glitch" affects about 5 million Americans.
+It is estimated that the "family glitch" affected about 5 million Americans.

 ♦ In April 2022, the Biden administration proposed a rule change so that the cost of insurance would take into consideration the cost of covering the employee and their family members.